celo-org/celo-composer/README.md

 - Open http://localhost:3000 to see the app.

 You can run `yarn deploy --reset` to force re-deploy your contracts to your local development chain.

+## Deploy Your DApp

+This repo comes with a `netlify.toml` file that makes it easy to deploy your front end using [Netlify](https://www.netlify.com/).
+The `toml` file contains instructions for Netlify to build and serve the site, so all you need to do is create an account and connect your GitHub repo to Netlify.

 ## Developing with local devchain